lizmat/IRC-Client/docs/01-basics.md

 Here are the things your event handler can return:

-* Value of `$.NEXT`: pass the event to next plugin or event handler than can handle it
+* Value of `$.NEXT`: pass the event to the next plugin or event handler than can handle it
 * `Nil`: do not reply to the message, but do not pass the event to any other event handler; we handled it
 * `Promise`: when the Promise is `.kept`, use its value for the .reply, unless it's a `Nil`. **Note:** you cannot return `$.NEXT` here.
-* Any other value: mark the event as handled and don't pass it further.
+* *Any other value*: mark the event as handled and don't pass it further.
 The returned value will be given to message object's `.reply` method if it has one, or ignored if it doesn't.
 For `irc-to-me` message objects, this means the value will be sent back to the sender of the original message